CasperGoApp/Chat-Bot-API/SECURITY.md

 ## Reporting a Vulnerability

-If you notice a vulnerability in the code or source, please open a [Issue in the Github repository page](https://github.com/CasperGoApp/Chat-Bot-API/issues/new).
+If you notice a vulnerability in the code or source, please open an [Issue in the Github repository page](https://github.com/CasperGoApp/Chat-Bot-API/issues/new).
 You should receive a response within 72 hours and a resolution (accepted or declined) within an additional 72 hours.